 PLANNING POLICIES – CURRENT MAJOR ISSUES – PLANNING APPLICATIONS

-The Core Strategy is the overarching, long term plan for the district to 2026.
-The policies in this strategy have formed the basis for the adopted 2013 Shepway Core Strategy Plan, for deciding planning applications and for guiding public and private sector investment decisions.
+The Core Strategy is the overarching, long term plan for the district.
+The policies in this strategy have formed the basis for determining planning applications and for guiding public and private sector investment decisions.

-FHDC has carried out a review of the adopted 2013 Core Strategy as there have been many changes since the Core Strategy was adopted.
-For example – the national population projection figures have been updated, National Planning Practice Guidance has changed and FHDC has reviewed its own Corporate Plan which includes the Otterpool Park development.
-Further information can be found at: www.shepway.gov.uk/planning/planning-policy/local-plan/core-strategy-review-2016
+FHDC has carried out a review of the adopted 2013 Core Strategy as there have been many major changes since that Core Strategy was adopted.
+For example – the national population projection figures have been updated; National Planning Practice Guidance has changed; Government has increased housing targets; and, FHDC has reviewed its own Corporate Plan which includes the Otterpool Park development.
+Further information can be found at: https://www.folkestone-hythe.gov.uk/Core-strategy-review-2020

-The Core Strategy Local Plan review consultation commenced at the end of March 2018 and closes on Friday 18 May 2018.
-On initial reading the appears that there are two major changes to the adopted 2013 Core Strategy: an increase in proposed housing numbers to be met within the period to 2036/37; and, inclusion of the new Otterpool Park garden town centred on the old Folkestone racecourse.
-The Society will be responding to this review.
+The Core Strategy Local Plan review consultation commenced at the end of March 2018 and closed in mid May 2018.
+Briefly there are two major changes to the adopted 2013 Core Strategy: an increase in proposed housing numbers to be met within the period to 2036/37; and, inclusion of the new Otterpool Park garden town centred on the old Folkestone racecourse.
+The Society has responded to this review.

 All planning authorities must have detailed up to date planning policies.
 The lack of an up to date Local Plan with at least a 5 year supply of identified housing sites gives a strong advantage to developers when planning applications are submitted for housing.

 The 2006 Local Plan was reviewed and updated in 2013.
-This Local Plan is currently under review.
-The 2013 document can be found at: www.shepway.gov.uk/places-and-policies
+This 2013 updated Local Plan has been recently reviewed and the new 2020 Places and Policies Local Plan was adopted by FHDC in October 2020.
+The finalised document can be found at:

-There is strong opposition to any development on Princes Parade.
+There has been strong opposition to any development on Princes Parade.
 Further information on the case against development can be found at: www.saveprincesparade.org

 The Society’s policy is to be totally opposed to development on Princes Parade: we think that this should remain as open space but with full public access.
 We also think that the proposed leisure centre should be built on either the Smiths’ medical site in Boundary Road, Hythe or on a site, not necessarily the site initially agreed, within the large development at Martello Lakes.